 Stress relief: this goes for any kind of workout but strength training helps elevate your mood and decrease your stress.

 These benefits are just the tip of the ice burg.
-Learn more about the benefits of resistance training.
+Learn more about the benefits of resistance training as well as how to start working out as a mom.

 Functional Strength Training Exercises